 For example, if the JournalNodes for this cluster were running on the machines “node1.example.com”, “node2.example.com”, and “node3.example.com” and the nameservice ID were “mycluster”, you would use the following as the value for this setting (the default port for the JournalNode is 8485):

 <property> <name>dfs.namenode.shared.edits.dir</name> <value>qjournal://node1.example.com:8485;node2.example.com:8485;node3.example.com:8485/mycluster</value> </property>

 dfs.client.failover.proxy.provider.[nameservice ID] - the Java class that HDFS clients use to contact the Active NameNode

 Configure the name of the Java class which will be used by the DFS Client to determine which NameNode is the current Active, and therefore which NameNode is currently serving client requests.
-The only implementation which currently ships with Hadoop is the ConfiguredFailoverProxyProvider, so use this unless you are using a custom one.
+The two implementations which currently ship with Hadoop are the ConfiguredFailoverProxyProvider and the RequestHedgingProxyProvider (which, for the first call, concurrently invokes all namenodes to determine the active one, and on subsequent requests, invokes the active namenode until a fail-over happens), so use one of these unless you are using a custom proxy provider.
 For example: